VR-EEG/GTI-EEG/README.md

 ## Running the build

-The build can be obtained by looking inside repositories from the build folder.
+The build can be obtained by looking inside repositories from the build folder or downloading the "gti_index.zip" from the available [download files](https://github.com/VR-EEG/GTI-EEG/releases/tag/1.0)

 Before starting the application, please make sure you did a Standing only calibration in Steam VR.